lorenzowind/SecexLog/README.md

 // Start the server
 $ yarn dev:server
 ```
-2. To run the frontend, follow these steps:
+2. To run the front-end, follow these steps:
 - Navigate to the frontend folder and install the dependencies:
 ```bash
 // Navigate to the frontend folder